 What is interview feedback, and why should you provide it?

-But why should you make it a practice to provide interview feedback to all, be they qualified candidates or rejected ones?
+But why should you make it a practice to provide interview feedback to all candidates, whether qualified or rejected?

 1. A catalyst for growth and improvement